dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 In this example, I have executed a StackOverflow search inside Slack.
 The warning message is displayed along with steps to migrate.
 The search results are displayed below the warning.

-To see a list of all webtasks your team has created in Slack, use the `/wt ls` command.
-A list of all webtasks will be displayed.
-Webtasks that need to be migrated will have a **4 emoji** next to it.
+To see a list of all the Slash Webtasks your team has created, use the `/wt ls` command.
+The list will mark tasks that need to be migrated with a **4 emoji**.

 [![List Warning Display](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-list-migrate.png)](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-list-migrate.png)

 In this example, the **eq** and **meetup** tasks have be successfully migrated, but the **stackoverflow** task is still executing on Node 4.

-## Migrating a Webtask
+## Migrating a Slash Webtask

 To migrate a task to Node 8, all you need to do is execute the command `/wt node8 {name}`.
-This will copy the webtask and all of it's associated data to the new Node 8 environment leaving the Node 4 version intact.
+This will copy the task and all of it's associated data to the new Node 8 environment leaving the Node 4 version intact.

 **Note:** The Node 4 version can be executed using `/wt {name}` and the new Node 8 version with `/wt node8 {name}`.